xackery/GRRLIB/README.md

 reboot before you continue.

-Downloading GRRLIB
+Downloading GRRLIB for Gamecube
 ------------------

-You are invited to use "the latest Git master version" of GRRLIB at all times.
+You are invited to use "the latest Git master version" of this fork at all times.

-The Git repository is located at: https://github.com/GRRLIB/GRRLIB

-There is a simple guide to "Using GitHub" later in this document.

 This document will presume that you have downloaded "the latest Git master version" to a folder called grr, located on your desktop.

-In order to add Gamecube support to GRRLIB, you'll also need to use the latest Git master version of GRRLIB for Gamecube.
-You're currently at the Gamecube branch's Git.
+In order to add Gamecube support to GRRLIB, you'll need to use the latest Git master version of GRRLIB for Gamecube.
+Don't worry, you're there right now.

-Installing GRRLIB
+Installing GRRLIB for Gamecube
 -----------------

 This guide has been updated for Linux, Mac OS X, and Windows support.